stackbitsales/twin-cities-makeup-0e0bd/content/pages/index.md

     customClass: overlap
     colors: colors-f
     backgroundSize: inset
-    title: Where did everyone go?
+    title: Look beautiful on your wedding day
     text: >
       Learn how top tech companies have learned working remote using our product.